 The nights are cooler, and the morning air is crisp and invigorating.
-To the photographer, that can only mean the foliage season has arrived and glorious colour is about to burst forth on trees, shrubs, and plants.
+To the photographer, that can only mean the foliage season has arrived and glorious colour is about to burst forth on trees, shrubs, and plants if it hasn’t already started.
 It’s a fantastic time of year to be out in nature with your camera.
 The days are cooler, and most of the bugs are gone.
 Knowing a few tips will help you capture the true colours of the beautiful foliage season.

 Understanding white balance settings and how to use them to your advantage will assist you in capturing the brilliance of the autumn colours.
 When there is an off-colour cast to white objects in your images, the white balance settings need to be adjusted.
 It is easy to see the off-white colour in the following images.

 The human eye adjusts itself and can discern when an object should be white.
 Cameras cannot adjust automatically like the eye, and you must adjust the white setting manually.
 Most cameras are preset on the auto white balance setting.
 While this may work fine in general conditions, strong colours can trick the camera and produce less than satisfactory results.
 Your camera offers several white settings.
-Depending on the brand of camera you own, you can choose from incandescent, fluorescent, direct sunlight, cloudy, shade, and flash.
-Nikon, Canon, Olympus, and other camera brands allow you to create a one-time custom white setting, which will work for all of the images you capture in a specific light condition.
+Depending on the brand of camera you own, you can choose from incandescent, fluorescent, direct sunlight, cloudy, shade, and flash, and you can even create a one-time custom white setting, which will work for all of the images you capture in a specific light condition.
 Once you move away from the area, the custom setting will no longer be of value.

 When you plan your day for shooting foliage images, overcast days can produce much better colour than bright sunny days.
 Early morning and late afternoon are the only times to shoot foliage images on a bright day, because the sun creates a nice sidelight at those hours.
 The bright sun of the day will wash out the beautiful colours in your images.
 Overcast conditions allow for excellent shooting all day long, and provide a soft, even light.
 Don’t be concerned about the true colours shining through in your images, because autumn foliage colour is saturated and enhanced by grey skies.